allfed/mink/README.md

 You should get "svn, version 1.9.3 (r1718519)" or similar.

+### Setup

+First, you'll want to clone this git repository.
+Then there are a few steps to set things up.

 ### grassdata

 There are some custom grass data files to be included in your repository.